rickbergfalk/postgrator/README.md

 ### Logging

-Postgrator is an event emiter, allowing you to log however you want to log.
+Postgrator is an event emitter, allowing you to log however you want to log.
 There are no events for error or finish.

 ```js